fubar2/flaskdashboard/README.md

 * The loadcells have HX711 A/D converter chips and each one uses 2 GPIO ports for clock and data.
 The zero can easily run 4 of them sampling at
 30 second intervals or so - set as SAMPINT in config.py.
 Much faster sampling would require a faster CPU.

-* I used cheap chinese ebay gear - about $20 delivered for 4 kits, so poor data was expected.
+* Cheap chinese ebay gear - about $20 delivered for 4 loadcell/HX711 kits, so poor data was expected.
 So far, I have been pleasantly surprised.
 From my experiments, it's a good idea to power down the HX711 between readings and with my chips, use 3.7v rather than the 5v supply because heat may lead to horrible drift as has lead previous projects like the beekeeper one to abandon load cells.
-See the code...

 * The load cells must be mounted on rigid plates to be useful.
 I hacked some pine fencing.
 The aluminium load cells have threaded holes for bolts.
 One pair for #4 and one for #5, probably to help ensure that the load cells are mounted the right way up in application.
 Standoffs are essential so the load cell does not ever touch a plate directly, even under load.